US authorities arrest analyst who aided Trump-Russia probe | DW | 04.11.2021

 But the dossier had no role in the launching of the FBI's Trump-Russia investigation, which was placed in the hands of special counsel Robert Mueller.

-While special counsel Robert Muellerultimately found questionable ties between Trump's campaign and Russia, he concluded there was not sufficient evidence to pursue criminal charges.
+While Mueller ultimately found questionable ties between Trump's campaign and Russia, he concluded there was not sufficient evidence to pursue criminal charges.

 Democrats have lambasted the Durham probe as politically motivated, but the Biden administration has not stopped it.